 Individuals may specialize in a particular type of architecture and design, utilizing motifs from a particular time period to establish a style or mood.
 Others may specialize in a particular type of building or buildings, such as offices, hospitals or hotels.
 The variety of specializations available to interior designers is many, and allows for flexibility.
 Some may choose to be sustainable designers, focusing on efficiency of resources to maintain more environmentally friendly spaces, or may focus entirely on lighting and how such fixtures may affect the atmosphere of a room.
 Often times, such interior designers will work with one another, each focusing on his or her specialty in order to produce a final design.

 Interior designers may pursue certifications to expand their area of expertise.
 Such certifications are generally available through trade or professional associations and demonstrate proficiency in a particular area of design, such as kitchens closets.
 Interior designers with such certification may find themselves in higher demand due to their ability to focus on a larger area of design.
 By earning such certifications and renewing them as needed individuals will be able to build client confidence, with successful designs in those areas adding to one's portfolio and increasing a demand for their work.

 - Rhode Island $72,130

 Job Growth, Salary and Related Fields

 Work opportunities are available for interior designers and the field is expected to expand in the coming years as demand increases.
 Work environments will widely vary as locations for jobs will change.
-The average salary of an interior designer is approximately $45,000 per year.
-Entry level positions will start around $26,000.
+The average salary of an interior designer is approximately $49,810 per year with entry level positions will starting around $28,000 based on national averages.
 Interior design is a competitive profession requiring determination, skill, innovation and experience to progress and succeed.